🧬

 Unique facts and fascinating details

-• Unlike many other small dogs, the Bolognese is not prone to excessive barking.
+• Unlike many other toy breeds, the Bolognese is known for being relatively calm and less prone to excessive barking.

-• Their coat does not shed in the traditional sense, making them a popular choice for allergy sufferers.
+• The breed's coat does not shed in the traditional sense, making them a popular choice for those with mild allergies.

 Frequently Asked Questions